-This is a very well connected generation, a study made by Moj Mahdara, CEO of Beautycon Media, found that 71% of Pivotals in the U.S have a friend internationally, beside that they have grew-up on technology, social media and mobile phones.
+This is a very well connected generation, a study made by Moj Mahdara, CEO of Beautycon Media, found that 71% of Pivotals in the U.S have a friend internationally, besides that they have grew-up on technology, social media, and mobile phones.
 In the same study other facts about Pivotals are revealed:

 - They watch 2-4 hours of YouTube a week.